deagon/vuetable-2-tutorial-wiki/lesson-18.md

 }
 ````

+## Applying the style to Vuetable and VuetablePagination

-So to use that, we just import the file and use it where it should
+So we are now able to apply the style from our configuration object to our components.
+All we have to do is just import the file and use it where it should.

 ```vue
 <template>
   <vuetable ref="vuetable"